DeepBrainChain/AIComputingNode/docs/model_api.md

   // The number of images to be generated, at least one "n": 2,
   // The size of the image to be generated
-  "size": "1024x1024",
+  // v0.1.3 started to deprecate the size field, please use the width and height fields "size": "1024x1024",
   "width": 1024,
   "height": 1024